 WHO IS THIS PROGRAM FOR?

-Are you looking for some right-brained travel before you start college?
-Or are you a dedicated artist pursuing a creative career?
 This program is for anyone interested in French culture and exploring the arts while living in community.
-The program encompasses a wide range of subject interests including History, Architecture, Literature, Art History and Politics.
+The program encompasses a wide range of interests including History, Art History, Craft, Cooking, Language and Philosophy.
 We work with each student to tailor their gap time into an enriching and meaningful experience abroad.